 Tax deductions for your investment property

-Before anything else, remember that the items listed below are only deductible if used for investment purposes.
-According to the ATO, you can generally claim an immediate deduction against your current year’s income for all expenses that are released to the management and maintenance of the property.
+You can only claim expenses used for investment purposes.
+This means personal-use properties are not included.
+According to the Australian Tax Office (ATO), you could claim an immediate deduction against your current year’s income for expenses related to the management and maintenance of the investment property.

-It’s advisable to consult an accountant to find out what else you may be able to claim on your property.
+It’s advisable to consult an accountant when figuring out tax-deductible claims on your investment property.

-Using advertising platforms to find tenants for your rental property is a tax-deductible expense.
+If you own a rental property, using advertising platforms to find tenants could be considered a tax-deductible expense.
 Marketing includes online, print, brochures, signs, and other advertising expenses that can be claimed as a tax deduction.

 Council rates can only be claimed while the property is occupied by a tenant.
 If your rental property was only tenanted for 250 days out of the year, you can only claim council rates for those 250 days.
 The council rates can be deducted in the same year the rates were paid.